mboldysh/streaming-service-webapp/README.md

 # install dependencies
 npm install
 # After backend infrastructure were deployed load balancer address can be found in cloudforamation stack output.
-# Copy this address and open api file which can be found at src/api/index.js.
-In this file there is one commented
+#   1. Copy load balancer url from cloudformation stack output
+#   2. Open package.json
-# line which starts with axios.defaults.baseURL.
-Uncomment it and paste load balancer url into it.
-This line should
+#   3. Paste load balancer url into proxy:
-# look like this:
-axios.defaults.baseURL = `<load balancer url address>`;
+#       "proxy": "<load balancer url address>"
 # create production build
 npm run build
 # open cloudformation folder and deploy cloudformation template which creates s3 bucket for hosting web app.
 cd cloudformation
+aws --region <A name of region> cloudformation create-stack --stack-name streaming-service-webapp \
+--template-body file://s3StaticWebsite.yml \
-aws --region <A name of region> cloudformation create-stack --stack-name streaming-service-webapp --template-body file://s3StaticWebsite.yml --parameters ParameterKey=UserName,ParameterValue=<A name of the user which will have write permissions to the created bucket> ParameterKey=BucketName,ParameterValue=<A name of a bucket which will store web app>
+--parameters ParameterKey=UserName,ParameterValue=<A name of the AWS user> \
+ParameterKey=BucketName,ParameterValue=<A name of a bucket which will store web app>
 # After cloudformation stack will be deployed, the next step is to sync production build to bucket.
 cd ../build
 aws s3 sync . s3://<Name of bucket>